kingfisher63/avm_juischeck/CONTRIBUTING.md

 Create a new issue if you wish to suggest a new feature.
 Feature requests will be considered if they are within the scope of the program as outlined at the top of the [README](README.md) document.

-## No pull requests

-This repository is intented to offer JuisCheck 'as is'.
-Therefore this repository does not accept pull requests. **Pull requests are closed automatically.**

 ## User interface translation (localization)